 - Sweet coolant smell inside the car.

-- Coolant dripping onto the floor when the engine is off.
+- Coolant drips onto the floor when the engine is off.

 - Pink or green stains inside the engine bay.